New PlayStation 5 Console Review: The Greatest Best-Selling Console

 From the previous PS4, the new PlayStation 5 console comes with an abundance of improvements.
 Firstly, faster load times of games thanks to the fast SSD storage.

-Thirdly is the gorgeous design of PS5 and the DualSense controller.
-And lastly, the great features of the new PS5 controller, that includes adaptive triggers and a built-in microphone.
+Thirdly is the gorgeous design of the PS5 and the DualSense controller.
+And lastly, the great features of the new PS5 controller, that include adaptive triggers and a built-in microphone.

 The PS5 comes as a two-tone black and white colour, with the majority colour being white.
 One likeable feature of the design is the blue lighting effect, that operates similar to the PS4.

 With input ports, in front, there is a USB-A and a USB-C port.
 A little to the bottom right side in front is the 4K Blu-Ray slot, At the back are two USB-A ports, an HDMI 2.1, Ethernet port and a power port.